 - Course sparkling sugar, optional; for garnish

-- Preheat the oven to 400°F. Lightly grease a standard 12-well muffin pan.
-Or line the pan with paper muffin cups, and grease the cups.
+Preheat the oven to 400°F. Coat muffin pans with non-stick spray, or use paper liners and grease the cups.